Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

 \proofsubparagraph*{Constraint Gadget.} This gadget is responsible for determining constraint satisfaction, based on the choices made in the rest of the graph.
-For constraint $c_j$, construct the \emph{constraint gadget} $\hat{C}_j$ as depicted in~\cref{fig:dc_tw_lb_c2_constraint}: \begin{itemize} \item introduce vertices $r_i$, where $i \in [s(c_j)]$, and add $Q(p^2, r_1)$, as well as $P(p^1,p^2,r_i)$ when $\chid \geq 3$, for $i \in [2, s(j)]$ \item for $i \in [s(j)]$, introduce vertices $v^j_i$, as well as palette gadgets $P(p^1,p^2,v^j_i)$ when $\chid \geq 3$, and fix an arbitrary one-to-one mapping between those vertices and the satisfying assignments of $c_j$,
+For constraint $c_j$, construct the \emph{constraint gadget} $\hat{C}_j$ as depicted in~\cref{fig:dc_tw_lb_c2_constraint}: \begin{itemize} \item introduce vertices $r_w$, where $w \in [s(c_j)]$, and add $Q(p^2, r_1)$, as well as $P(p^1,p^2,r_w)$ when $\chid \geq 3$, for $w \in [2, s(j)]$,